The Evolution of Writing Speed

 Next Stop: Hi-Speed Handheld Computing

 AlphaGrip is now in the process of developing the iGrip Ergonomic Phone.
-It will measure 3.5” x 6” x 0.75” and enable typing at over 50 words per minute while standing, walking, reclining, sitting in an auditorium or on a park bench, laying on a blanket at the beach, on a sofa or in bed, or riding on a plane, train, bus, or in a car.
+It will measure 3.5” x 6” x 0.75” and enable typing at over 50 words per minute while standing, walking, reclining, sitting in an auditorium or on a park bench, lying on a blanket at the beach, on a sofa or in bed, or riding on a plane, train, bus, or in a car.
 Anything you can do on a computer you’ll be able to do on your iGrip Phone; from creating detailed emails and reports to entering data, from computer programming to playing the most challenging video games.

 AlphaGrip technology has the potential to lead the way to faster writing speeds on smart phones (or handheld computers, if you prefer), which are destined to become the world’s most prevalent communication devices for the written word.
 When AlphaGrip technology was described to Doug Englebart, the inventor of the mouse, he said, “Of course, some day everyone will type that way.”
 Can I hear an Amen....